 X fried fish √ grilled fish tikka

 X chips √ air-popped popcorn

 As per Namita, dancing is a great exercise that improves the efficiency of heart, circulatory and pulmonary system.
-This is because when you move the large muscles of the body in a rhythmic, continuous manner, you create an increased demand for oxygen.
-The popular dance forms are many, from Bollywood to belly dancing, from hip-hop to bhangra- rap, from jive to ballroom-dancing and from zumba, salsa to Latin-American dance.
+This is because when you move the large muscles of the body in a rhythmic and continuous manner, you create an increased demand for oxygen.
+The popular dance forms are many, from Bollywood to belly dancing, hip-hop to bhangra- rap, jive to ballroom-dancing and from zumba and salsa to Latin-American dance.
 Take your pick!

-Calories burned: Dance for 30 minutes continuously, and you will bum approximately 200 to 250 calories.
+Calories burned: Dance for 30 minutes continuously, and you will burn approximately 200 to 250 calories.

 A renowned fitness expert and author, Dr Namita Jain is the recipient of Honorary Post Doctorate title from the Young Scientists University, USA for excellence in the field of healthcare and wellness.
 She holds a Post Doctorate from KEISIE International University, South Korea and is Managing Director of Kishco Limited.

 She consults as a Wellness Specialist at Bombay Hospital.
 Namita Jain has authored 11 books on health and wellness.
 Her latest book, Low Fat Low Guilt is a recipes and lifestyle book featuring low-cal recipes of delicious soups, salads, wraps, toasts, rice dishes, pastas and dips, making healthy eating a pleasurable experience.